Sector Engagement Tables

 • Andrew Lively, Ocean Perfect

-• Andy Olson, Nuu-cha-nulth Seafood
+• To be named, Nuu-cha-nulth Seafood

 • Barry Sneft, Seeds Canada